-I went to the Tonomine plateau in early summer, travelling by car from Ōsaka area.
+We went to the Tonomine plateau in early summer, travelling by car from Ōsaka.

 Hyōgo’s shore is very populated, with big cities, and economic activity, so it gives the impression of a lively place, but after entering the mountain area the atmosphere

 Trees are not many, but the Pampas grass grows all around: walking in the cool

 summer breeze I felt refreshed while watching the Pampas grass swinging in the air.

 We couldn’t find any shop around, but practical facilities for picnics are set in the whole area.
 There are also toilets and a hiking trail crossing the plateau.
 We walked along that trail for a bit, reaching a small high ground where we could behold an awesome view.